-Our sessions start at $400 and go up from there based on how many looks you are looking for.
-We currently offer a student rate and group rates.
+My sessions start at $375 and go up from there based on how many looks, addition of makeup and/or hair, etc. I offer a student rate and group rates for 5+ people.
 Please use the form on the CONTACT page to inquire about rates.

 Are there any additional charges that aren't included in the packages?

-The only extra charges are if you want extra looks/edits, need your proofs/edits expedited, or want to include Hair in a session that does not include it.
+The only extra charges are if you want extra looks/edits, need your proofs/edits expedited, or if you want additional SlateShots.
 Everything else from edits to a hi-res download of your session is included in the pricing.

 What is a "look"?

 Great question and each photographer has a different answer for this.
 For me, a look is done when we change the base of it.
 So, if you put on a t-shirt, then throw a cardigan over it, but also brought a leather jacket that you want to pair with it, and then want to add some glasses and/or change your hair, that would ALL be considered one look to me.
 Once we change that t-shirt, we are moving on to the next look.

 I love clothing that not only has great color, but also great texture.
 And by texture I mean heathered, faded, woven, something that is not just your typical cotton.
 Now, don't get me wrong, a cotton t-shirt is totally fine, but adding a little bit of texture to your wardrobe is just going to make it pop more.
 I tell everyone to bring an assortment of t-shirts, tank tops, sweaters, cardigans, blouses, dress shirts, jackets, blazers, pants, skirts, dresses, and sometimes that means bringing your whole closet and that is perfectly fine!
 The more options we have to work with, the more likely you will get photos you love.